Kraymer/slackBangWiz/docs/commands/ui-components.md

 ---
 layout: default
-title: UI Components
+title: Commands
 nav_order: 2
 has_children: true
-parent: UI Components
+parent: Commands
-permalink: /ui-components
+permalink: /commands
 ---

-# UI Components
+# Commands

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.

 {: .fs-6 .fw-300 }